-We have twelve members who make up our Physio First executive committee and three of our team who sit on it as advisors.
+We have nine members who make up our Physio First executive committee and three of our team who sit on it as advisors.

 It is our committee’s role to run and guide our organisation in response to our members’ needs and views and in support of championing evidence-based, private physiotherapy in the changing healthcare marketplace.

 Our executive committee meets four times a year.

 Meet our executive

 Karen has been involved with Physio First since 2008, starting as a Regional Officer for Mercia region.
 She then became our Regional Officer Representative on our executive committee and served on our education sub committee, which she chaired from 2015.